markcty/criu-docker/README.md

 - **More confined capacity control.** Currently we use `--privileged --cap-add=ALL --security-opt seccomp=unconfined` to give all possible permissions to the container.
 However, not all these permissions are needed to restore a service.
 - **Reduce dump image size.** Run garbage collection before dumping.

+## Reference

+Replayable Execution Optimized for Page Sharing for a Managed Runtime Environment, EuroSys '19